diffeo/go-coordinate/doc/work_specs.md

 for each work unit, find the number of attempts that exist.
 If any have more than the maximum, create a new attempt, mark it as "failed", and remove it from further consideration.
-If this process removes all selected work units then return to "picking work units".
+If this process removes all selected work units then start over.

 **Continuous work units:** If the work unit selection chose a work spec with no available work units but with the "continuous" flag set